cbfrance/christopherbfrance.com/source/2005-08-05-this-island-blog-or-what-the-hell-is-a-blog.html.markdown

 So this technical-sounding "usability study" of blogs means a great deal for people trying to create change with online publishing.
 Here are a few tips that I have tried to follow here:

 For one: If you are a blogger, design down your site.
-I think that simplicity has an inherent currency in all forms of learning -- and all publications are deigned to teach.
+I think that simplicity has an inherent currency in all forms of learning &mdash; and all publications are deigned to teach.
 Consider that your blog, as a text-based medium, would do better to take influences from the world of books (remember those?) than cable TV.

 For two: Write for real people, not just geeks.
 Surely, there is a place for geeky forums, but if your online work is meant to be relevant for people with real lives (present readership excluded), try to avoid terms like trackback and ping, which have a clinically-proven tendency to cause impotence and sleep apnea.